Doughboys (Canadian band): Mainstream success

 Deslaurier left in 1992 and was replaced by Peter Arsenault, formerly of the band Jellyfishbabies.
 Manager James MacLean arranged a buyout of the band's existing recording contract with the US label Restless/Enigma Records and the band signed with A&M Records.

 They then recruited Daniel Rey and Dave Ogilvie to produce their major label debut, Crush, which was released in August 1993.
 "Shine" was that album's lead single and became the band's biggest Top 40 hit.
 Shine won a CASBY for best single in 1994.
 "Neighbourhood Villain" and "Fix Me" were also notable singles from the album.
 Crush was certified gold in Canada in 1996.
 "Shine" meanwhile was voted in 2000 as the 26th "Top Canadian Single of All Time" by Chart magazine, and was used by Canadian music video channel Much Music as the theme song for their alternative rock show called "The Wedge."

-In 1996, the band released their final album to date, Turn Me On.
-The album furthered the band's pop punk style.
+In 1996, the band released their final album, Turn Me On.
+The album furthered the band's pop-punk style.
 It was coproduced by Ted Niceley and Daniel Rey.
 The album spawned the singles "I Never Liked You" and "Everything and After", which peaked at #50 and #28 in Canada on the RPM Top Singles chart, respectively.
 Cummins subsequently left the band, citing the band's "lack of edge" and commercial sellout.
 He was replaced for the remainder of the band's tour by Wiz, the former singer/guitarist for Mega City Four.
 Wiz co-wrote two songs each on Turn Me On and Crush, including "Shine".
 However, following the end of that tour (as the opening act for The Offspring) in 1997, the band broke up.

 In 2003 their first demo La Majeure was released.